emawas/RL-469/README.md

 The plot should look like this:
 <img width="980" height="980" alt="image" src="https://github.com/user-attachments/assets/5348025e-57c4-4e45-85d8-2a4d217e89f9" />
 We see that without a baseline, the model suffers from high variance in the returns, and training is incredibly slow.
+### Note about the learning rate

+During experimentation, I initially used a learning rate of 0.0001, which was the first value that produced stable and monotonic training for both environments without divergence.
+Higher learning rates (e.g., 0.001 or above) often caused gradient instability or flatlining early in training, particularly in the high-variance Pong environment.

+Although 0.0001 led to slower convergence — with the policy improving steadily but plateauing after a few thousand episodes — it consistently avoided oscillations or crashes.
+Results were promising up to that plateau, but due to the time constraints of the HW assignment, there wasn’t sufficient time to perform additional sweeps with higher learning rates or more advanced variance-reduction methods (e.g., adaptive baselines or entropy regularization).

 ## Pong (with a baseline)
 Now using the same baseline method that we used with cartpole, we can train a model with the following commands: